 Creating Viral Pins & Affiliate Programs

-The last 2 modules of the course go over joining your first affiliate programs, adding your affiliate pins to Pinterest and setting everything up on autopilot with BoardBooster.
+The last 2 modules of the course go over joining your first affiliate programs, adding your affiliate pins to Pinterest and additional tips for bloggers.
 In module 4, McKinzie also shares how you can get added to affiliate programs without having a blog, I haven’t personally tried this but I can definitely see how it can work for certain programs.

 The last module is really helpful to bloggers who want to increase their affiliate income.
 She talks about the best types of posts to write as well as a helpful plugin to keep track of your affiliate links.